 Your GPA or Pace may be negatively affected by unexpected events that interfere with your ability to study and complete tasks successfully during the term.
 These unexpected events may even result in you failing to achieve Satisfactory Academic Progress (SAP).
 When this occurs, you may be placed in a SAP Warning, SAP Not Met, or Maximum Time Frame status.
 If this happened to you, you may choose to appeal the process to ensure you continue to receive your Federal Financial Aid.

-If you have failed to meet SAP and wish additional information additional information is included with this article.
+Should you not have met SAP requirements and require further information, additional details are provided in this article.
 If you want to begin the appeal process, review the questions and answers below.

 The U.S. Department of Education has established a requirement that students receiving federal student aid complete their degree within 150 percent of the time frame.
 Time frame is evaluated by the number of hours attempted.
 Students who are unable to graduate within the 150 percent time frame lose eligibility for financial aid when the hours needed to graduate and the hours attempted exceed the 150 percent limit.